ChariseWalraven/radio-app/README.md

 <summary>Original README content</summary>
 <br>

+Notes to the adjudicators:

+- I don't have an Apple developer account, so this app was not tested on iOS.
+If you're planning on using an iPhone, please keep this in mind.
+- The debug build has a testing page that can be reached via the last navigation item in the bottom bar.

 # B-Radio CL

 The starting code for the B-Synergy Flutter contest 2022 The contest is adjudicated by the judges and is based who presented the best app, based on the following broad criteria: